Buy Bulk Kratom: How I Save Hundreds Every Month Buying Kilos

 How much does bulk kratom cost?

-Bulk kratom typically costs $79 to $120 per kilogram (2.2 lbs), depending on the vendor, strain, and time of year.
-At those prices, you're paying roughly $0.08 to $0.12 per gram.
-Compare that to buying by the ounce, where you're looking at $10–$15 per ounce ($0.35–$0.53 per gram).
-The savings are massive—50–80% less per gram when you buy in kilo quantities.
-Some vendors also offer discounted rates on multi-kilo orders, which can bring the per-gram cost even lower.
+Bulk kratom typically costs $80 to $225 per kilogram (2.2 lbs), depending on the vendor, strain, and time of year.
+Budget vendors sit near the bottom of that range (around $79-100), while premium AKA-GMP-certified vendors like Kraken run about $150-180 per kilo.
+Even at the higher end, that's roughly $0.15 per gram, compared to $10-$15 per ounce ($0.35-$0.53 per gram) buying small bags.
+The savings are still massive, 50-70% less per gram when you buy in kilo quantities.
+Some vendors also offer discounted rates on multi-kilo orders.
 Kraken Kratom's bulk page has current pricing on all their kilo options.

 Is it safe to buy kratom in large quantities?